jakearchibald/jakearchibald.com/static-build/posts/2020/11/css-paint-predictably-random/index.md

 }
 ```

+`@property` tells the browser the format of the custom properties.
+This is great as it means values can animate, and things like `--pixel-gradient-size` can be specified in `em`, `%`, `vw` etc etc – they'll be converted to pixels for the paint worklet.

 Right ok, now let's get to the main bit, the painting of the element.
-Our input is:
+The input is:

 - `ctx`: A subset of the 2d canvas API.
 - `bounds`: The width & height of the area to paint.